 - Break text up: Make sure you use Break text up as much as possible using bullet points (most preferable), to create a pleasant reading experience

 - Keep to 1 page: Make sure your CV is between 1 and 2 pages long but if you don’t have any experience, 1 page should be enough.
+However, a resume can be 2 pages if you have it well structured.

 Use these tips to structure your CV to stand out